Why optional stopping can be a problem for Bayesians: Handling Optional stopping in the Calibration Sense

 Validity under optional stopping is a desirable property of hypothesis testing: we gather some data, look at the results, and decide whether we stop or gather some additional data.
 Informally we call `peeking at the results to decide whether to collect more data' \emph{optional stopping}, but if we want to make more precise what it means if we say that a test can handle optional stopping, it turns out that different approaches (frequentist, subjective Bayesian and objective Bayesian) lead to different interpretations or definitions.
-In this section we adopt the definition of handling optional stopping that was used in Rouder's simulations, and show, by repeating and extending Rouder's original simulation, that Bayesian methods do handle optional stopping in this sense.
-In the next section, we shall then see that for `default' and `pragmatic' priors used in practice, Rouder's experimental setup may not always be appropriate and may even become undefined --- indicating there are problems with optional stopping after all\footnote{In some cases though, it is impossible to carry out simulations, but calibration may remain, as \citet{OptionalStoppingTechnical} mathematically prove. }.
+In this section we adopt the definition of handling optional stopping that was used by Rouder, and show, by repeating and extending Rouder's original simulation, that Bayesian methods do handle optional stopping in this sense.
+In the next section, we shall then see that for `default' and `pragmatic' priors used in practice, Rouder's original definition may not always be appropriate --- indicating there are problems with optional stopping after all.